ECEn 568 Microwave Remote Sensing

 Instructor's Philosophy: I emphasize system-level design and analysis with a systems approach to engineering.
 My goal as your instructor is to help you develop intuition and real understanding of fundamental engineering principles and practices.
 While understanding the mechanics of using engineering concepts and techniques is, of course, critical, knowing when to apply a given technique can be even more important.

 I feel the instructor's role is to expound upon the reading material and homework and to provide additional examples and explanations as needed.
-As a student it is your responsibility to read the reading assignments prior to coming to class, to actively participate in the class by listening and asking questions, and to do the home work.
+As a student it is your responsibility to read the reading assignments prior to coming to class, to actively participate in the class by listening and asking questions, and to complete the assignments and home work on schedule.
 All of these are designed to help you understand and apply the material.
+There is no "busy work".
 Tests are designed to evaluate your ability to apply what you have learned.
 Homework assignments are designed to reinforce what you have learned and provide practice using the material.

 Grading: